Cockatiels are very popular, intelligent companion birds.

 You should also visit the site below.
 Chet has some FREE information that is very helpful.
 After he has sent you your free information, you will probably want to purchase his whole Parrot Training system!

 Your Cockatiels should only have pellets make up 70 - 80% of their diet.
-We like the Totally Organics Pellets that we carry because they are 100% organic and don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+We also like Harrison's Organic Pellets.

 I suggest that you pick one that is organic and not artificially dyed.
 Anything artificial has to be cleansed by the kidneys before it can be used.
 A lot of pellets are just junk.
 Who knows what may have been sprayed on all that stuff?